 Summer is coming quickly around the corner.
 All over Chicago, art exhibits, dining, and music will transition to outdoor spaces, making the most of the midwest’s momentary yet beautiful weather.
-On the northwest side, street festivals are common, getting many residents out of their homes and engaging with the local talent and community.
+On the north side, street festivals are common, getting many residents out of their homes and engaging with the local talent and community.
 Here are the best Lakeview festivals this year you’ll need to visit to make this summer unforgettable.

 Many Chicago residents are familiar with the lively pride parade at the end of June.
 But the prelude to the city’s massive festival is another essential street fest, full of music, art, and drag.